oroinc/documentation/user_guide_marketing_tools/automation/index.rst

 * Use existing segments in MailChimp and import them to Oro application.
 * Schedule importing statistics of the MailChimp campaigns into Oro Application.

-To use MailChimp with Oro application, ensure that all the necessary integration steps are completed.
+To use MailChimp with Oro application, ensure that all the necessary integration steps are complete.
 See :ref:`MailChimp Integration <user-guide-mc-integration>` for more information.

 After the integration is configured, you can :ref:`Send Email Campaign via MailChimp <user-guide-mailchimp-campaign>`.